aanimesh/ehims-new/README.md

 a password protected "Invite" link.
 The addition of password protection broke this, but there are notes in the code about how to reconsile issues should this functionallity be desired again.
+- The current join bar uses the actual ID of the channel in the DB.
+Might be a good idea to abstract this a little since while they aren't exactly sequential, someone could potentially guess an ID.